Metallic transport of hard core bosons: Discussion and Summary

+The phase diagram of layered superconducting cuprates has been described by the classical (highly anisotropic) layered $XY$ model~\cite{Lemberger,HCB-Mihlin}.
+This description is supported by Uemura's empirical relations between between superfluid stiffness and $T_{\rm c}$~\cite{Uemura,Bozovic}.
+It is therefore natural to study Eq.~(\ref{HCB}) in order to understand dynamical responses slightly above $T_{\rm c}$.

+Systematic studies~\cite{Asban,Comm:Homes} have found an empirical proportionality between the resistivity slopes of {\em optimally doped} cuprates, and the inverse zero temperature superconducting stiffness.
+It is quite natural for HCB which are goverened by the single energy scale $t$ governing both quantities.
+The linearly rising resistivity in Fig.~\ref{fig:RXXvsT} suggests that one should consider that a significant part of the transport current, slightly above $T_{\rm c}$, may be effectively carried by HCB that describe preformed (tightly bound) Cooper pairs.
+This may resolve some of the ``bad metal'' conundrum~\cite{badmetals} in which the large magnitude of resistivity seems inconsistent with well defined Fermi liquid quasiparticles.

-Cold atoms on optical lattices can serve as excellent platforms to measure the transport coefficients of HCB.
-Conductivity and Hall effects can be measured by applying time dependent external potentials and artificial gauge fields~\cite{Spielman-SFHall,Spielman-Gauge,Bloch-SingleSite}.
+Finally, cold bosonic atoms trapped on optical lattices can serve as platforms for measuring HCB conductivities using time dependent potentials.
+A Hall effect can be induced by artificial gauge fields~\cite{Spielman-SFHall,Spielman-Gauge,Bloch-SingleSite}.
+We hope our results will motivate such experiments.

 {\em Acknowledgements} -- We thank Anna Keselman and Abhisek Samanta for consultations in the numerical implementation.
 The QMC calculations were done with the help of the DSQSS package and S.B. sincerely thanks Naoki Kawashima and Yuichi Motoyama for their kind help.
 AA acknowledges the Israel Science Foundation (ISF) Grant No. 2081/20.
 S.G. acknowledges support from the Israel Science Foundation (ISF) Grant no. 586/22 and the US–Israel Binational Science Foundation (BSF) Grant no. 2020264.
 This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452, and at the Kavli Institute for Theoretical Physics, supported by Grant Nos.
 NSF PHY-1748958, NSF PHY-1748958 and NSF PHY-2309135.